techett/WoW_EmuTools/readme.md

 ## List of Done
 1. Race Mask - calculate racemasks quickly and easily by selecting the race(s) you need to include.
 This is currently made for usage up to MoP 5.4.8(Max)
+2. Class Mask - calculate class masks quickly and easily by selecting the class(es) you need to include.

 ## Coming Soon
-1. Class Mask.
-2. SQL Creation - Not currently known what will be included.
+1. SQL Creation - Not currently known what will be included.

 ## Suggestions?
 If you have suggestions please create an issue and give me some ideas.